Soof4/QoL/README.md

 - New command `/voteban <player name>` will start a voting process to ban the target player.
 - New command `/vote <y/n>` will vote for/against the current voting process.
 - New command `/iteminfo <item name>` will show information about the item.
+- New command `/tpn <npc name>` will teleport player to the town NPCs only.
 - New whitelist system based on character names.

 ## Configuration